hrisikeshbegin/Self-Balancing-Bot/README.md

 4. Click **Upload** to flash the code to your Arduino.

-Developed With Love By Hrisikesh Kashyap
+Developed With Love By Hrisikesh Kashyap along with Other Members of the Robotics Club N.E.R.D.S.